 For Cardiac Procedures

-In many cases, anesthesiologists provide anesthesia during cardiac catheterizations procedures and minimally invasive cardiac correction procedures performed by cardiologists in the radiology suites of Stanford.
+In many cases, anesthesiologists provide anesthesia during cardiac catheterizations procedures and minimally invasive cardiac correction procedures performed by cardiologists in our pediatric heart center.

 For Diagnostic Tests and Non-Surgical Procedures

-In addition to the patient’s pain being relieved or blocked entirely during a surgical procedure, it is also important to provide pain relief postoperatively for the patient’s comfort and well-being.
-After surgery, our anesthesiologists are involved in prescribing pain-relieving medication and techniques for many of the hospital’s surgical patients that are best for each individual child to maintain a level of comfort and to follow proper rest.
+In addition to the patient’s pain being relieved during a surgical procedure, it is also important to provide pain relief postoperatively for the patient’s comfort and well-being.
+After surgery, our anesthesiologists are involved in prescribing pain-relieving medication and techniques for many of the hospital’s patients that are best for each individual child to maintain a level of comfort and to follow proper rest.

 Because of their specialty training, anesthesiologists are uniquely qualified to prescribe and administer drug therapies for acute, chronic, and cancer pain.